Sree-Hari-Priya/Leave-Reminder-Application/README.md

 #### 1. Running of the code and it's implementation is provided in src/README.md

 #### 2. Running of Test cases and examples is provided in test/README.md

+#### 3. Use cases are mentioned and well documented in test/testing document